kofzor/LearningRL/_posts/2016-08-15-Reinforcement_Learning_101.md

 reached from all other states in a finite number of transitions.
 A stationary MDP is an MDP for which the parameters are fixed and independent of the timestep.

 A partially observable Markov decision process (POMDP) does not assume that the state is perfectly observable and hence generalizes the MDP framework.
-This introduces an uncertainty over the state of the environment and complicates decision making as well as learning.
+This introduces an uncertainty over the state of the environment and complicates learning & decision making.

 Multi-armed bandit problems can be considered as a special type of MDP: it always starts in the same state and each action leads to a terminal state.
 The name is inspired by one-armed bandits, which are machines found in casino’s where one pulls a lever in the hope of getting a winning combination (Sutton and Barto, 1998).